MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_indices_tutorial.md

 add_space_sum(InactiveOccupiedOrbital, InactiveVirtualOrbital, InactiveOrbital)
 ```

-Now in addition to this we now have a new relation we want to specify, namely
+In addition to this we now have a new relation we want to specify, namely
 the following

 ```